 1. Add the following dependency to the module.ivy:

-<dependency org="ej.library.eclasspath" name="logging" rev="1.1.0"/>
+<dependency org="ej.library.eclasspath" name="logging" rev="1.1.0"/> main INFO: The application state has changed from UNINSTALLED to INSTALLED.

 2. Call the logging API to log some info text: